Get Help Before You Get Frustrated!

 Services provided by TRIO include a Start-to-Finish Seminar, academic and career advising, graduation planning, financial literacy, tutoring, mentoring, goal setting, check-out program (laptops, digital recorders and calculators), priority registration, and four-year college transfer assistance.
 Applications are accepted throughout the year.
 It is possible that students will be placed on a waiting list for services, due to limited enrollment.
 However, as students graduate spots open up each year.
 Students may apply by coming to the TRIO Office.

-210 Wood Campus Center
+Location: 210 Wood Campus Center

 Vol State Wireless